-Place all the crepe batter ingredients into a mixing bowl and whisk until smooth.
-You can do this with an electric whisk or by hand.
-Refrigerate the batter for at least 1 hour.
+Place all the batter ingredients in a medium to large bowl and whisk until smooth using an electric or manual whisk.
+Let the batter rest in the refrigerator for at least 1 hour.
 This gives the flour time to be fully absorbed into the batter and improves the texture and flavour of the crepe.
 Don't worry too much if you run out of time to do this.
-The crepes will still turn out fine.
+The galettes will still turn out fine.

-Place your frying pan on a medium to high heat and add one teaspoon of butter.
+Place a frying pan on medium-high heat and add a knob of butter.
 When the butter is melted and the pan is hot pour in just enough of the batter to cover the bottom of the pan.
-Note, the thinner the crepe the better so try to avoid putting in too much batter.
-I use a little more than 1 ladle in my 28cm crepe pan.
+Try to avoid putting in too much batter.
+A thin layer of batter is all you need.
+I use a little more than 1 ladle in my 28cm / 11inch crepe pan.

-When the batter is set crack the raw egg straight into the pan.
+Allow the batter a couple of minutes to set and crack an egg on top of it.
 Use a slotted turner to gently adjust the position of the egg if it is not in the middle of the pan and to gently spread the white across the pan.
 Be careful not to break the yolk at this point.
 Add spinach and cheese so they surround the egg.
-Add a little pinch of sea salt onto the egg yolk and season the crepe fillings with nutmeg and ground black pepper.
+Add a little pinch of salt onto the egg yolk and season with nutmeg and ground black pepper.

 3. Crisp up and fold

 It can take between 5 to 7 minutes for the egg to set.
-When the white becomes opaque increase the heat of the pan to high until the pancake is brown and crisp.
-When you see the sides start to brown slightly it's time to fold the sides of the crepe in.
-You can also use a turner to gently lift the sides and check their doneness.
-When the pancake is crisp fold each side into the middle of the crepe.
-The egg should be visible once this is done with no more than 2 inches of sides folded inwards.
-Serve the finished crepe immediately and repeat the process for the other crepes.
+When the egg white becomes opaque increase the heat of the pan to high until the galette is brown and crisp.
+When you see the sides start to brown slightly it's time to fold the sides in.
+You can use a turner to gently lift each side of the galette to check their doneness.
+Fold each side into the middle, leaving the egg visible with no more than 2 inches of sides folded inwards.
+Serve immediately and repeat the process with the remaining batter.

-- Refrigerate the batter for at least 1 hour before cooking - the crepes will still work out fine even if you don't do this, but I've tried this recipe with both rested and non-rested batter and did find there was a noticeable improvement in the texture and the flavour of the crepe when the batter was rested.
+- Rest the batter in the refrigerator before cooking - the galettes will still turn out well if you don't do this, but I've tried this recipe with both rested and non-rested batter and found there was a noticeable improvement in the texture and the flavour when the batter was rested.

-- Get the pan hot before adding the batter - the butter should be sizzling and the pan should have come to heat before you add the batter to prevent it from sticking.
+- Add the batter to a hot pan - the butter should be sizzling and the pan should have come to heat before you add the batter to prevent it from sticking.

-- Avoid adding too much batter to the pan - crepes should be thin and crispy so add just enough batter to cover the pan.
+- Avoid adding too much batter to the pan - French galettes should be thin and crispy so add just enough batter to cover the pan.

-- Cook the crepes on a medium heat - the egg can take a few minutes to set and you don't want to burn the base of the crepes in the process.
+- Reduce the heat to medium when the fillings are added - the egg white can take a few minutes to set and you don't want to burn the bottom of the galettes.

-- Ensure crepes are crisp before you serve - if the crepe isn't quite done once the egg is set, increase the heat of the pan until the edges are crisp and slightly brown before serving.
+- Ensure the galettes are crisp before you serve - if the galette isn't quite done once the egg white is set, increase the heat of the pan until the edges are crisp and slightly brown before serving.

-The batter will keep in the fridge for 2 to 4 days.
-Mix thoroughly again before you use it in case any lumps have formed.
+The batter will keep in the fridge for up to 4 days.
+Cover it with plastic wrap and mix thoroughly before you use it to remove any lumps that have formed.
 The batter might also thicken over time.
 Add some water to thin it out a little if it seems too thick when you come to use it.